pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/post-e4-route.md

 **Confirm** the message.

 After confirming the message, check the PC, a glitch species should appear in Box 3, Slot 1.
-This should be species 0x0351.
+This should be glitch species 0x0351.
 It should have the following characteristics:

 *   Has a name similar to <samp>ËÁÈîÂ Î ËÁ</samp>.
 *   Male